 In the early days, I thought cat bloggers were special or different but I was wrong.
 They are like anyone else.
 There are kind, compassion souls I still count as friends and catty, competitive *expletives* who are happily out of my life.
 Life is too short to expect everyone to like you.
 Cats however, are all blameless and purrfect.
 Well, usually.

 Many years ago I came to terms with my blogging goals.
 I realized I was never going to be rich or famous from blogging.
 Yes, some bloggers have millions of followers but I wanted something else.
 Back in the day, anyone wanting a publishing career was encouraged to blog to grow their platform.
 Ouch, I was one of them, and unfortunately my passion for blogging interfered with writing books.

 It’s clear now, had I blogged less, I would have more than one book under my belt but at least I realized my dream of being published.
 What a roundabout journey and one I don’t recommend.
 If you want to write books, write books.
 Then maybe blog.
 I take that back.
 Just write.

 I guess after 10 years, I’ve learned how to blog.
 Could I teach someone?
 Yes but would I want to?
 Probably not.
 I’ve been asked many times to share what I know.
 Ask again and I’ll consider it 😉

 I’ve learned blogging does not define me.
 If I never blogged again would I be any less?
 Of course not.
 I’ve learned to importance of saying NO and having stronger boundaries.
 Blogging like all social media pursuits is ADDICTIVE and only the individual can decide when enough is enough because blogging is a bottomless pit.
-Unlike writing a book with a beginning, middle and end, landing in the marketplace (hopefully) but blogging can go on ad infinitum.
+Unlike writing a book with a beginning, middle and end, landing in the marketplace (hopefully). but blogging can go on ad infinitum in an endless loop.